HoganSlender/vscode-tanium-tools/README.md

 ## Features

-* Tanium: Compare Content Set allows you to download a content set xml file from Tanium support and compare it to the sensors on your server.
+* **Tanium: Compare Content Set** command - allows you to download a content set xml file from Tanium support and compare it to the sensors on your server.

 ## Extension Settings